fersk/bala.js/README.md

 * Plugins and loaders
 * Tree shaking

-Please consider using a more sophisticated tool for substantial projects. bala.js is best suited for small projects or learning purposes.
+Please consider using a more sophisticated tool if you have different needs. bala.js is a simple tool but used it in our large-scale projects serving millions of users every day.

 ## Contributing
 We welcome contributions from the community.
 If you wish to contribute, please fork the repository and submit a pull request.